KnowBe4 (NASDAQ:KNBE) Now Covered by Morgan Stanley

-Morgan Stanley started coverage on shares of KnowBe4 (NASDAQ:KNBE) in a report issued on Monday morning, Analyst Price Targets reports.
-The firm issued an equal weight rating and a $21.00 target price on the stock.
+Research analysts at Morgan Stanley began coverage on shares of KnowBe4 (NASDAQ:KNBE) in a research report issued to clients and investors on Monday, Benzinga reports.
+The brokerage set an “equal weight” rating and a $21.00 price target on the stock.
+Morgan Stanley’s price objective indicates a potential upside of 17.65% from the company’s previous close.

-A number of other research analysts have also commented on KNBE.
-Berenberg Bank started coverage on shares of KnowBe4 in a research report on Friday, May 14th.
-They set a buy rating and a $22.00 price target for the company.
-The Goldman Sachs Group started coverage on shares of KnowBe4 in a report on Monday.
-They set a buy rating and a $25.00 price objective for the company.
-Canaccord Genuity started coverage on shares of KnowBe4 in a report on Monday.
-They set a buy rating and a $26.00 price objective for the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell started coverage on shares of KnowBe4 in a report on Monday.
-They set a neutral rating and a $21.00 price objective for the company.
-Finally, Piper Sandler started coverage on shares of KnowBe4 in a report on Monday.
-They set an overweight rating and a $24.00 price objective for the company.
-Four research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-The company presently has a consensus rating of Buy and an average price target of $23.46.
+Several other equities analysts also recently commented on the stock.
+Truist Securities assumed coverage on shares of KnowBe4 in a research note on Monday.
+They issued a “buy” rating and a $25.00 price target for the company.
+Citigroup began coverage on shares of KnowBe4 in a research report on Tuesday, May 18th.
+They set a “neutral” rating for the company.
+Bank of America began coverage on shares of KnowBe4 in a research report on Monday.
+They set a “buy” rating and a $24.00 price objective for the company.
+Cowen began coverage on shares of KnowBe4 in a research report on Monday, May 17th.
+They set an “outperform” rating and a $26.00 price objective for the company.
+Finally, The Goldman Sachs Group began coverage on shares of KnowBe4 in a research report on Monday.
+They set a “buy” rating and a $25.00 price objective for the company.
+Four analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+KnowBe4 presently has a consensus rating of “Buy” and an average target price of $23.54.

 KnowBe4, Inc engages in the development of security awareness training and simulated phishing platform.
 Its security awareness platform enables organizations to assess, monitor, and minimize the ongoing cybersecurity threat of social engineering attacks.
 The company's products include Kevin Mitnick Security Awareness Training, a security awareness training product; KnowBe4 Enterprise Awareness Training, an integrated platform that simulated random attacks; KCM GRC Platform, a SaaS-based GRC platform; PhishER, analyses suspected attacks that employees report by clicking the Phish Alert Button within their email applications; and KnowBe4 Compliance Manager that help customers save time and resources by providing an intuitive user interface with streamlined workflows that enables visibility into the ongoing audit and compliance processes at various levels of the business.